 Why ARIMA?
-DONE

 It is perplexing that the authors opted to use an autoregressive integrated moving average (ARIMA) model for analyzing data that exhibits a strong seasonal signal.
 Considering the presence of seasonality in the data, it would have been more appropriate to use the Seasonal Autoregressive Integrated Moving Average (SARIMA) model, which accounts for seasonal variations.
 Without a proper discussion, the choice of ARIMA appears arbitrary at worst and, at best, a weak comparison.
 To address this concern, I recommend including a comparison with SARIMA to validate the performance of the mechanistic seasonal infection model (iii) and the MME."

-Answer: Thanks for this comment.
-Our first rationale was using the simplest model (ARIMA), to compare against the dynamical models.
-We now include comparisons with SARIMA and validated performances of all the models and the MME.
+Answer: Thank you for this comment.
+We now include comparisons with SARIMA.
 We present the performance of all the individual dynamical and statistical models across the 3 data splits introduced in the main text: before the complete vaccination regime (2011), after it, and during the whole study period (figures below).
-We produced the MME using the past performance (See Multi-model ensemble of forecasting models and evaluation in section Materials and Methods of the Main text) of the 3 individual dynamical models and the 2 statistical models (ARIMA and SARIMA).
-We evaluated the performance with a proper scoring rule for probabilistic forecasts: the WIS.
-We found, as with the previous results, the dynamical models outcompete the statistical ones.
+We produce the MME using the past performance (See Multi-model ensemble of forecasting models and evaluation in section Materials and Methods of the Main text) of the 3 individual dynamical models and the 2 statistical models (ARIMA and SARIMA).
+We evaluate the performance with a proper scoring rule for probabilistic forecasts: the WIS.
+We find, as with the previous results, the dynamical models outcompete the statistical ones.
 The width of the forecast in both the ARIMA and the SARIMA is penalized by the probabilistic scoring rule.In Figure R2, we present (1) the mean WIS of all 5 individual models across the data splits and (2) the distribution of the WIS of the models across the data splits.
-Our finding that mechanistic models perform better across different data splits and forecast horizons yields after the addition of the SARIMA model.
-We found that the SARIMA had a better performance than the ARIMA.
+Our finding that mechanistic models perform better across different data splits and forecast horizons remains after the addition of the SARIMA model.
+We find that the SARIMA had a better performance than the ARIMA.

-In the new submission of the main text, we included a brief description of the SARIMA model and updated all the figures and tables.
-We also edited the figures in the Supplementary Information and the statistical analyses used to assess significant differences between the models.
+In the new submission of the main text, we have included a brief description of the SARIMA model and have updated all the figures and tables.
+We also have edited the figures in the Supplementary Information and the statistical analyses used to assess significant differences between the models.